FluxML/Flux.jl/docs/src/gpu.md

 ## Disabling CUDA or choosing which GPUs are visible to Flux

-Sometimes we need to control which GPUs are visible to `julia` on a system with multiple GPUs or disable GPUs entirely.
+Sometimes it is required to control which GPUs are visible to `julia` on a system with multiple GPUs or disable GPUs entirely.
 This can be achieved with an environment variable `CUDA_VISIBLE_DEVICES`.

 ```
 $ export CUDA_VISIBLE_DEVICES=''